petertwigg/petertwigg.github.io/sessions.md

 Sometimes the cause of your meditation difficulties lie at a deeper cause and we employ other techniques to resolve the blocking issue.
 My aim in working with you is to help you move into a deeper meditative state where alignment and harmonising of mind, body and soul takes place.

-Listed below is a brief overview of some of the processes I employ along with information on how sessions work.
+Listed below is a brief overview of some of the processes I employ along with information on how sessions work:

 #### Working at the Source
 Working at the source simply means working with causes rather than symptoms.